ManiMozaffar/awesome-resumes/CONTRIBUTING.md

 ### Qualified Resumes
 We have collected this archive as a comprehensive starting point for those who need to create a winning IT resume.
-Before you add your reusmes, please make sure that your resume meet the following requirements:
+Before you add your resume, please make sure that your resume meet the following requirements:

 - Adopted to all the guidelines and considered as a best practice.
 - The permission of owner is required for publishing his/her resume if it's not yours.
 - Levels are Beginner(Less than 2 year experience), Intermediate (2-5 years experience), and Expert (+5 Years experience).
-Name your pdf file with your last name followed by your level seperated with a dash, for example Intermediate-Mozaffar.pdf, only PDF files are acceptable.
+Name your pdf file with your last name followed by your level separated with a dash, for example Intermediate-Mozaffar.pdf, only PDF files are acceptable.
 - Resume is uploaded to relevant field.

 ### Request for a new section..